robhansen-gemini/assurity-assignment/README.md

 Ensure jmeter is installed, and that the path `apache-jmeter-5.5\bin` has been added to local environment variables

-For dashboarding, git clone the Grafana/InfluxDB docker based solution shown here: https://github.com/testsmith-io/jmeter-influxdb-grafana-docker
+For dashboarding, git clone the Grafana/InfluxDB docker based solution shown here to run Grafana locally: https://github.com/testsmith-io/jmeter-influxdb-grafana-docker

-Follow the directions to run the monitoring solution on local host

 **Installation**